 Yes, you can find Truffles in the UK, the earliest mention of them was in 1693 by the Physician and Naturalist Tancred Robinson.
 They are also written about by Mrs Beeton and Rudyard Kipling.
 Truffles have been hunted in Britain since the 17th century although the practice seemed to die out around the 1930s for many reasons.

-But there is two gourmet, edible Truffles that are found here are they are more common than people think.
+There is two main gourmet, edible Truffles that are found here are they are more common than people think.

 Although not as famous as their continental cousins they are still a fantastic ingredient and add a lovely fungal, earthy note to dishes.